 3.2.2 Conventions

 Programming language tokens and syntactic tokens appear in courier font.

-4. Applying the guidance
+4 Using this document

+4.1.
+Purpose of this document

 This document has been written with several possible usages in mind:

 Programmers familiar with the vulnerabilities of a specific language can reference the guide for more generic descriptions and their manifestations in less familiar languages.

 Tool vendors can use the three-letter codes as a succinct way to “profile” the selection of vulnerabilities considered by their tools.

 Individual organizations may wish to write their own coding standards intended to reduce the number of vulnerabilities in their software products.
 The guide can assist in the selection of vulnerabilities to be addressed in those standards and the selection of coding guidelines to be enforced.

 Organizations or individuals selecting a language for use in a project may want to consider the vulnerabilities inherent in various candidate languages.

 Scientists, engineers, economists, statisticians, or others who write computer programs as tools of their chosen craft can read this document to become more familiar with the issues that may affect their work.

 There are a number of ways to avoid a vulnerability: